 While the app-ads.txt protocols are in the final stretch before being finalized, here are my tips on how the industry can best leverage the new app-ads.txt initiative: tips for buyers and developers.

 - Only buy premium app inventory that utilizes app-ads.txt.
-The high profile, widely used apps are the ones typically spoofed as buyers implicitly trust inventory from quality Only by requiring premium apps to incorporate app-ads.txt (and that it is managed correctly – see my developer’s tip) can you trust that the inventory is from a legitimate source.
+The high profile, widely used apps are the ones typically spoofed as buyers implicitly trust inventory from quality sources.
+Only by requiring premium apps to incorporate app-ads.txt (and that it is managed correctly – see my developer’s tip) can you trust that the inventory is from a legitimate source.

 - App-ads.txt is only as good as the app using it.
 While the biggest beneficiaries of app-ads.txt will be the most premium apps, bad acting app developers will happily (and rather quickly) include an ads.txt file for their apps.
 These fraudsters will continue to pump spoofed, bot traffic through their apps.
 Only work with apps you know and trust.